Spray Guns: Getting Started

 After every use, waterbase lacquer should be returned to the can, and the gun should be flushed and cleaned with water.
 Drain the finish from the gun, then add a little water to the spray cup.
 Swish it around, then spray some through the gun to empty it of finish.
 Wipe any finish off the parts; then the gun is ready for rinsing in a sink.
 Hold the gun upside down and flush it with warm water running through the siphon tube and out through the spray nozzle.
 Dry all parts before putting the gun away.

 Option: If you have a spray cup cover (available at most automotive finish suppliers), you can leave either nitrocellulose or waterbase lacquer in the cup and cover it — cleaning only the gun.
 Before covering the cup, release the finish from the gun body into it.

 Lightly lubricate your spray gun at the four areas marked "OIL" in the photo on page 2.
 Use a very small amount of light machine oil, and never use a lubricant containing silicone.
 Oil these parts regularly, to keep them working freely.

 Most spraying problems are the result of finish building up at the air nozzle or because a fitting is loose.
 If your gun won't spray correctly, the likely causes and solutions are listed below.

 Problem: A dry coat, spitting, or no spray at all.

 Cause/Solution: Blocked air vent hole in the cup lid.
-The Production Gun has a neoprene anti-drip hose connected to the vent hole, while the Touchup Gun has an open vent.
-The open vent needs to be cleaned constantly; the anti-drip hose and nipples it connects to also need cleaning, but far less often.
+The anti-drip hose and nipples need to be cleaned.
 Use a toothpick or small brush to remove any dried finish.
 Soak the lid and anti-drip hose in solvent if necessary.